-- A list of evidence collected by the GAO or ESSO as a result of the incident; - A list of witnesses the GAO or ESSO identified and their contact information; - Identification of the GA or ESS facilities/equipment that were damaged as a result of the incident, an updated amount of the cost of damages to the GA or ESS and other facilities/property that were damaged as a result of the incident; and - Provide justification for any of the above information that is not available or submitted with the 20-Day Report.
+- A list of witnesses the GAO or ESSO identified and their contact information; - Identification of the GA or ESS facilities/equipment that were damaged as a result of the incident, an updated amount of the cost of damages to the GA or ESS and other facilities/property that were damaged as a result of the incident; and - Provide justification for any of the above information that is not available or submitted with the 20 Day Report.
 Provide a projected completion date for the missing information.